raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 ## Overlays

-A Linux Device Tree overlay is used to switch the GPIO pins into the correct mode (alt function 2).
-As previously mentioned the GPU is responsible for driving the DPI display and hence there is no Linux driver; the overlay simply sets the GPIO alt functions correctly.
+A Linux device tree overlay is used to switch the GPIO pins into the correct mode (alt function 2).
+As previously mentioned, the GPU is responsible for driving the DPI display.
+Hence there is no Linux driver; the overlay simply sets the GPIO alt functions correctly.

 A 'full fat' DPI overlay (dpi24.dtb) is provided which sets all 28 GPIOs to ALT2 mode, providing the full 24 bits of colour bus as well as the h and v-sync, enable and pixel clock.
-Note this uses *all* of the bank 0 GPIO pins.
+Note this uses **all** of the bank 0 GPIO pins.

 A second overlay (vga666.dtb) is provided for driving VGA monitor signals in 666 mode which don't need the clock and DE pins (GPIO 0 and 1) and only require GPIOs 4-21 for colour (using mode 5).